 1. Zonka Feedback: Best for Product and CX Teams Needing AI-Powered In-App Surveys

-Zonka Feedback is a customer feedback platform built for product and CX teams that need in-app surveys with real analysis behind them, not just a dashboard of scores.
-It supports native SDKs for iOS, Android, React Native, and Flutter, which puts it ahead of most tools in this list on framework coverage alone.
-Surveys can be triggered based on user behavior, lifecycle stage, or specific product events, including in-product feedback triggered at key moments inside web apps.
+Zonka Feedback is an AI Customer Feedback and Intelligence Platform built for product and CX teams that need in-app surveys with intelligence behind them, not just a dashboard of scores.
+It supports native SDKs for iOS, Android, React Native, and Flutter, with surveys triggered based on user behavior, lifecycle stage, or specific product events.
 You're not limited to time delays or manual sends.

 It integrates natively with Salesforce, HubSpot, Zendesk, Intercom, Slack, and Jira.
-For teams that already have a CRM or helpdesk workflow, feedback lands where it belongs, not in a separate dashboard nobody checks.
+For teams that already have a CRM or helpdesk workflow, feedback lands where it belongs.

 Key Features

-- Native In-App Feedback SDK for iOS, Android, React Native, and Flutter with one-click token setup
+- Native mobile SDK for in-app surveys for iOS, Android, React Native, and Flutter with one-click token setup

 - Event-based and behavior-based survey triggers with user segmentation by lifecycle stage, device, and custom attributes

-- NPS, CSAT, CES, feature rating, and open-text survey types with 100+ templates
+- NPS, CSAT, CES, feature rating, and open-text survey types with 100+ customizable survey templates

 - AI sentiment analysis, theme clustering, and entity detection on open-text responses